DaRealBurnz/ImageWebScraperDiscordBot/README.md

 - /forceupdate - Force the bot to post the latest image(s), regardless of if it has already been posted.
 This will reset the hour timer.

-## To-do
-- Functionality for each guild to customise how often the bot checks for new images

 ## FAQ

 If you get the following error message while trying to start the server: `429 Too Many Requests` (accompanied by a lot of HTML code), try the advice given in this Stackoverflow question: https://stackoverflow.com/questions/66724687/in-discord-py-how-to-solve-the-error-for-toomanyrequests